rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 - **Do you think animals should be kept in zoos?**
   I think zoos can be educational if they're well-managed and focus on conservation, but animals should have spacious enclosures to mimic their natural habitats.
 Otherwise, it's better to protect them in the wild.

+I think animals should not be kept in zoos unless it is for very specific reasons.
+Like to protect endangered species, provide education to the public, and support conservation efforts.
+I believe it’s better for animals to live freely in their natural habitats whenever possible, but responsible, well-managed zoos that prioritize animal welfare and conservation can have some benefits.

 - **Did you have a pet when you were a child?**
   Yes, I had a hamster as a child, which I cared for daily.
 It was a fun experience that helped me learn about empathy and routine.